vanshika145/Policy/server/DEPLOYMENT_CHECKLIST.md

   }'
 ```

+## ⚠️ Important Notes

+- **PDF files only** - Word documents and emails not supported to avoid Rust compilation
+- **OpenAI embeddings only** - No HuggingFace fallback to avoid large dependencies
+- **Simplified dependencies** - Removed all packages requiring Rust compilation

 ## ✅ Ready for Deployment!

 Your backend is now ready for deployment to Render.
-The requirements.txt compatibility issues have been fixed.
+All Rust compilation issues have been resolved by simplifying the dependencies.